Spatially explicit models for inference about density in unmarked or partially marked populations: Discussion

 \section{Discussion}

-In this paper, we confronted one of the most difficult challenges faced in wildlife sampling --- estimation of density in the absence of data to distinguish among individuals.
-To do so, we developed a novel class of spatially-explicit models that applies to spatially organized counts, where the count locations or devices are located sufficiently close together so that individuals are exposed to encounter at multiple devices.
-This design yields correlation in the observed counts, and this correlation proves to be informative about encounter probability parameters and hence density.
-We note that sample locations in count-based studies are typically {\it not} organized close together in space because conventional wisdom and standard practice dictate that independence of sample units is necessary \citep{hurlbert84_pseudorep}.
-Our model suggests that in some cases it might be advantageous to deviate from the conventional wisdom if one is interested in direct inference about density.
-Of course, this is also known in the application of standard spatial capture-recapture models \citep{borchersEfford08_scr} where individual identity is preserved across trap encounters, but it is seldom, if ever, considered in the design of more traditional count surveys.
+In this paper we confronted one of the most difficult challenges faced in wildlife sampling---estimation of population density in the absence of data to distinguish among individuals.
+To do so, we developed a novel class of spatially explicit models that applies to spatially organized counts, where the count locations or traps are located sufficiently close together so that individuals are exposed to encounter at multiple traps.
+This design yields correlation in the observed counts, and this correlation proves to be informative about encounter rate parameters and density.
+We note that sample locations in count based studies are typically not organized close together in space because conventional wisdom and standard practice dictate that independence of sample units is necessary [\citet{hurlbert84pseudorep}].
+Our model suggests that in some cases it might be advantageous to deviate from the conventional wisdom if one is interested in inference about density.
+Of course, this is also known in the application of standard spatial capture--recapture models [\citet{borchersEfford08scr}] where individual identity is preserved across trap encounters, but it is seldom, if ever, considered in the design of more traditional count surveys.

-Our model has broad relevance to an incredible number of animal sampling problems.
-Our motivating problem involved bird point counts where individual identity is typically not available.
-The model also applies to other standard methods used to sample unmarked populations, such as camera traps or even methods that yield sign ({\it e.g.} scat, track) counts indexed by space.
+Our model has broad relevance to a vast number of animal sampling problems.
+The motivating problem involved bird point counts where individual identity is typically not available.
+The model also applies to other standard methods used to sample unmarked populations, such as camera traps or even methods that yield sign (e.g., scat, track) counts indexed by space.
 However, results of our simulation study reveal some important limitations of the basic estimator applied to situations in which none of the individuals can be uniquely identified.
-In particular, posterior distributions are highly skewed in typical small to moderate sample size situations and posterior precision is low.
+In particular, posterior distributions are highly skewed in typical small to moderate sample size situations and posterior precision is low, although for more expansive trapping grids, better performance can be expected.